benallenclark/AI_MBSE_Capstone_Project/blueprint/SYSTEM_OVERVIEW.md

 ## 5. Design Principles

-- One backend, one DB, one JSON - shared across API, UI, and LLM/RAG.
+- Single Source of Truth – One backend, one database, one JSON evidence chain shared across API, UI, and RAG.
+- Deterministic Core – All maturity logic runs via transparent predicates; every result is reproducible.
+- Evidence-First – Every conclusion traces back to specific data and model elements.
-- Ephemeral/Temporary storage - SQLite per run, no raw XML unless configured.
+- Ephemeral by Default – Uses per-run SQLite and DuckDB; no raw XML persisted unless explicitly configured.
-- Criteria as code - maturity logic is transparent and traceable.
-- Evidence-driven - every conclusion links to source data.
-- LLM narrates, never judges.
+- Explainable AI – The LLM narrates findings, never decides outcomes.
+- Composable Layers – Each stage (ingest → criteria → evidence → RAG) is isolated yet interoperable.
+- Human-Readable Internals – Code, data, and logs are designed to be inspectable and self-documenting.